Kelsey-Anderson/LiveProject/README.md

 ## First User Story- Create and Style Contact Page
 ### *Description: Create a new View in the Home View folder called Contact.cshtml.
 Create a form that takes the User's first and last name, Email address, subject, and message.
 The form doesn't need to be operational.
 To the right of the form have an option for users to Donate and Volunteer.*

-Here is the code I wrote:
+Below is a snippet of the code I wrote.
+Here I followed a specific naming convention for creating style classes for the CSS to prevent existing rule-sets from being overridden accidentally by incoming others working on this same project.

  ```@*---Header Text---*@
   <h2 class="cms-contact--contactText">CONTACT US</h2>